therealsatya/15440web/_pages/about.md

 ### Recordings

+The lectures or recitations will not be recorded.
+This is an "IPE" (In-Person Expectation) class, and students are expected to attend in person.

-Student recordings of live lectures or recitations are prohibited.
+**<span style="color: crimson">Student recordings of live lectures or recitations are prohibited.</span>**

 ### Limit on Using TA time